SarahBass/ArduinoRoboCar/README.md

 to the eyes after long periods of time.

 Car Whistle: I included a silly Harry Potter buzzer song and others under Car whistle that is not entirely my own creation.
 I highly reccomend visiting https://github.com/robsoncouto/arduino-songs to see an amazing library of songs.

 I sped up my included version and the pins are set to the Roboduino (which is standard- so it will work on any similar model).
-I also actually completely rewrote parts of the song and modified the tempo to a shorter version and included a light display that is timed with the tempo perfectly if you want a shorter version becuase the buzzer isn't great for your ears which is also under my Arduino clock.
-While programming I suggest you dampen the noise - honestly, these things are not made for safety they are incredibly cheap buzzer speakers that can harm people or pets if safety isn't followed.
+I also actually completely rewrote parts of the song and modified the tempo to a shorter version and included a light display that is timed with the tempo perfectly if you want a shorter version.

+>While programming I suggest you dampen the noise or your ears - honestly, these things are not made for safety - they are incredibly cheap buzzer speakers that can harm people, children, or pets if safety isn't followed.
+It sounds over cautious ,but I highly reccomend earplugs or noisecancelling earmuffs while programming becuase you will click it over and over again as you compile and change code.
+Moreover you can't easily lower the sound with resistors or changed TONE values becuase it will change the song tones.
+I covered mine with a silicon earbud cover to dampen the buzzer physically.